WTJEE/mongo-configs/.github/wiki/Quick-Start.md

-# Quick Start - FULL ASYNC ⚡
+# Quick Start - Async-first ⚡

-> **Get up and running with MongoDB Configs API in 5 minutes - ASYNC EDITION!** 🚀
+> Get up and running with MongoDB Configs API in minutes.

 ## Prerequisites